YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 #.
 Make your code changes.
 #.
 Run the built-in unit and functional tests to make sure your code changes haven't
    broken Mojito.
 #.
-Link Mojito with ``npm link`` and run your own applications with your fork of
+Create a global symbolic link to your Mojito fork with ``npm link`` and then
-   Mojito.
+   try running your own applications.
 #.
 Everything working?
-Make your pull request and unlink your version of Mojito.
+Great, make your pull request and don't forget to
+   unlink your fork of Mojito.

 The following sections show you how to set up your environment and run the unit and functional tests that come with Mojito.

-Why Run

 .. _func_unit-builtin: